Puthasan/pokemon-app/README.md

 I also need to update and tweak plenty of things for the Login/SignUp page.

 i plan to add a inventory for the caught pokemon and make it look list of pokemon with the data for each user.

+# What I've Learned

+I learned to never use react + react-redux together because it can confuse the crap out of you.
+Also mongodb + mongoose

+JUST ONE OR THE OTHER SO YOU DONT GET CONFUSED!!!